What is Fricassee?

 Once the chicken is evenly browned, remove it from the pot and set it aside.
 In the same pot, sauté aromatic vegetables such as onions, carrots, and celery until they become soft and fragrant.
 These vegetables serve as the foundation for the sauce and add a wonderful depth of flavor to the dish.

-Next, return the chicken to the pot and pour in a flavorful liquid such as chicken broth or white wine.
-The liquid should cover the chicken partially.
+Next, return the chicken to the pot and pour in a flavorful liquid, such as chicken broth or white wine.
+The liquid should partially cover the chicken.
 Add herbs and spices like thyme, bay leaves, and black pepper to enhance the taste.
-Bring the mixture to a simmer and let it cook gently for about 30 to 40 minutes until the chicken is cooked through and tender.
+Bring the mixture to a simmer and let it cook gently for about 30 to 40 minutes until the chicken is cooked and tender.

 Once the chicken is cooked, remove it from the pot and keep it warm.
 Now it's time to transform the cooking liquid into a luscious sauce.
 Whisk together flour and some of the cooking liquid in a separate bowl to make a slurry.
 This slurry helps thicken the sauce.
 Gradually pour the slurry into the pot, stirring continuously until the sauce thickens and coats the back of a spoon.